 And yet, as obvious and as logical as a ´second vote by the people’ might look (after all, would you decide to sell your house based on accepting any price from a potential buyer?), Britain’s approach toward truly democratic referendum process faces serious hurdles.

 Similar to the restrictive terminology of supposed ´representative democracy´ or ´representative government´, the proposed ´referendum´ process in the case of Brexit remains highly restricted as a ´plebiscite´.
-As a form of popular voting process a ´plebiscite´is not normally foreseen by a constitution – and Britain does not even a written one.
+As a form of popular voting process a ´plebiscite´is not normally foreseen by a constitution – and Britain does not even have a written one.

 Instead, it represents an arbitrarily (and legislatively adhoc) approach prescribed by a political leader out of a wish to consolidate political power.
 No wonder autocrats around the world love ´plebiscites´, which enable them to bypass parliament.
 Furthermore, ‘plebiscites´ are not about providing a final say, whether yes or no, to a legal text, but have a purely advisory role.